snafees21/Todo-Zen/README.md

-# Final-Project-CSC-690
+# Todo-Zen App
 Final project repository for CSC 690.

 This final project is for CSC690-01 Multimedia Application Development Fall 2020.
-Please modify this README file with the following info:

-1. Your name, and student id here to see who is working on this group project.
+1. Name, and student id here to see who is working on this group project.

 | Name                     |   Student ID  |